python/cpython/Doc/reference/compound_stmts.rst

 present, must be last; it matches any exception.
 For an except clause with an expression, that expression is evaluated, and the clause matches the exception if the resulting object is "compatible" with the exception.
-An object is compatible with an exception if it is the class or a base class of the exception object, or a tuple containing an item that is the class or a base class of the exception object.
+An object is compatible with an exception if the object is the class or a base class of the exception object, or a tuple containing an item that is the class or a base class of the exception object.